 It will be necessary to prove that the defect in the highway caused your accident and that we failed in our duties.

-For a claim to be successful in law it must be demonstrated that:
+For a claim to be successful it must be demonstrated that:

-- the highway in question has not been maintained appropriately in accordance to the duties imposed upon us by law; and
+- the highway in question has not been maintained appropriately in accordance with the duties imposed upon us by law

-- that this was the direct cause of your accident.
+- this was the direct cause of your accident.

-If both components of this two stage test are satisfied you may be entitled to compensation for any losses arising out of the accident.
-However, if the County Council can demonstrate that it took all reasonable steps to ensure the highway was safe by showing that all necessary inspections and repairs have been carried out then the claim will be defended.
+If both components of this two-stage test are satisfied you may be entitled to compensation for any losses arising out of the accident.

 We may require your attendance at a site meeting in order to correctly identify the accident location.